codescrum/activerecord-rails-template/README.md

 - jazz_fingers
 - rack-attack

-This template was heaviliy inspired by looking into ALL the categories from [Awesome Ruby](http://awesome-ruby.com/) the last revision for this was on July 2015, preserve its freshness by having a look every now and then (e.g. each time you create an app?) :+1:.
+This template was heavily inspired by looking into ALL the categories from [Awesome Ruby](http://awesome-ruby.com/) the last revision for this was on July 2015, preserve its freshness by having a look every now and then (e.g. each time you create an app?) :+1:.